Pop101/MapsKML/README.md

 The settings file needs to be customized to your specifications.
-Especially the desired place description
+Especially the desired place description.
-I recommend using a json editor such as https://jsoneditoronline.org/
+It should be rather easy to edit, just follow existing formatting Use a yaml validator https://yamlvalidator.com/ if you need to.

 Later values overwrite earlier values.
 Be especially careful with the style section with your short patterns.